nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

 .. include:: /includes/build_and_run.txt

 .. note::
-   On the |nRF5340DKnoref|, the Radio test sample is a standalone network sample that does not require any counterpart application sample.
+   On the nRF5340 development kit, the Radio Test sample requires the :ref:`nrf5340_remote_shell` sample on the application core.
-   Program the application core to boot up the network core.
-   Use any sample for this, for example :ref:`nrf5340_empty_app_core`.
-   The :ref:`nrf5340_empty_app_core` is built and programmed automatically by default.
+   The Remote IPC shell sample is built and programmed automatically by default.
-   If you want to program another sample for the application core, unset the :kconfig:option:`CONFIG_NCS_SAMPLE_EMPTY_APP_CORE_CHILD_IMAGE` option.
+   If you want to program your custom solution for the application core, unset the :kconfig:option:`CONFIG_NCS_SAMPLE_REMOTE_SHELL_CHILD_IMAGE` Kconfig option.

-Remote IPC Service Shell variant
+Remote USB CDC ACM Shell variant
 ================================

-This sample has a possibility to run the remote IPC Service Shell through nRF5340 DK application core USB or UART peripheral.
+This sample can run the remote IPC Service Shell through the USB on the nRF5340 DK application core.
 For example, when building on the command line, you can do so as follows:

 .. code-block:: console

-  west build samples/peripheral/radio_test -b nrf5340dk_nrf5340_cpunet -- -DCONF_FILE='prj_ipc_shell.conf'
+  west build samples/peripheral/radio_test -b nrf5340dk_nrf5340_cpunet -- -DCONFIG_RADIO_TEST_USB=y

 You can also build this sample with the remote IPC Service Shell and support for the front-end module.
 You can use the following command:

 .. code-block:: console

-  west build -b nrf5340dk_nrf5340_cpunet -- -DCONF_FILE=prj_ipc_shell.conf -DSHIELD=nrf21540_ek -Dremote_shell_SHIELD=nrf21540_ek
+  west build samples/peripheral/radio_test -b nrf5340dk_nrf5340_cpunet -- -DSHIELD=nrf21540_ek -DCONFIG_RADIO_TEST_USB=y

 .. _radio_test_testing: